crockeo/clibgame/README.md

 If you choose to uninstall the library, the `uninstall.sh` in this directory removes all items added from the `install_manifest.txt`.

+### Library Components

+**core** - The core library.
+Contains most general-use features that don't have any non-standard library dependencies.

+**ecs** - An Entity Component System implementation.
+Not in *core* because it's very single-purpose.

+**res** - Base resource loading -- textures, shaders, sounds.
+Utilities using these (e.g. animations, spritesheets, and sprites) are defined elsewhere.

 ### Usage

 For documentation, check out the wiki section of this GitHub repo.
 Alternatively